 If you've been a decent tenant for a while, your landlord will be more open to negotiation.
 They won't want to lose a dependable tenant to the risk of a new, untested tenant.

-That's a valuable bargaining chip in establishing yourself as a good, respectable renter.
-You can also offer to sign a more extended lease agreement, which would make the rental property your "business" for a long time.
+That's a valuable bargaining chip in establishing yourself as a respectable renter.
+You can also offer to sign a more extended lease agreement, making the rental property your "business" for a long time.

 If you manage it, you can also offer to pay a few months' rent in advance in exchange for a lower price.